PX4/PX4-Autopilot/nuttx/configs/README.txt

       errorcheck mutexes.
 Enables pthread_mutexattr_settype().
     CONFIG_PRIORITY_INHERITANCE - Set to enable support for priority inheritance on mutexes and semaphores.
+      Priority inheritance is a strategy for addressing priority inversion.
     CONFIG_SEM_PREALLOCHOLDERS: This setting is only used if priority inheritance is enabled.
 It defines the maximum number of different threads (minus one) that can take counts on a